yildizaltin/yildiz481-Bookdown-Example/docs/01-RegressionOutputTables.md

 # Regression Output Table Examples

-#I AM MAKING A CHANGE-YILDIZ ALTIN
+#I AM MAKING A CHANGE-YILDIZ ALTIN!

 This RMD file was one of the examples you worked through in 380.
 I'm including it in this example for a few reasons.
 First, you can see how RMD files that you used before as standalone RMD files to create standalone HTML output can be combined in a book using bookdown.
 Second, this file loads data using `read.csv("data/ceo.csv")`, serving as an example of how you will store all data in a "data" folder put in the main project folder.
 Third, this file provides examples of showing regression output side by side.